 Prof. Dr. Ulrich Bartosch

-Currently 1 professor of University of Passau is active members in our Joint Academic Partnership Social Change.
+Currently 2 professors of University of Passau are active members in our Joint Academic Partnership Social Change.

 Prof. Dr. Horst-Alfred Heinrich